Deelite34/LinkShortener/README.md

 Website that allows you to create and share shortened links, after inputting your URL.
-Uses bootstrap for frot-end, postgresql for database and django for back-end.
+Uses bootstrap for front-end, postgresql for database and django for back-end.

 # Installation
 Requires docker and docker-compose installed